RandomSearch18/a-level-project/docs/readme.md

 #### Lack of feedback when the route is being calculated

 When integrating the Python routing engine into the frontend in Sprint 2, I encountered issues with calling Python constructors when PyScript was run in a web worker.
 This led to me being forced to run PyScript in the main browser thread, which means the UI can't respond or update while Python code is executing.
-(See [More issues with PyScript workers](#more-issues-with-pyscript-workers) for details.)
+(See [more issues with PyScript workers](#more-issues-with-pyscript-workers) for details.)

 Python code execution takes a few seconds on page load (when PyScript is being set up), and another 1-10 seconds when calculating the route (depending on the length of the route).
 During this time, the entire UI is frozen, which makes the app feel unresponsive and causes a bad user experience.
 In addition, it prevents me from showing a progress bar, or animated loading spinner, while the route is being calculated.

-I partially addressed this problem in Sprint 2, section [Adding the loading state to the UI](#adding-the-loading-state-to-the-ui), which added a non-animated loading "spinner" that was shown during route calculation.
+I partially addressed this problem in Sprint 2, section [adding the loading state to the UI](#adding-the-loading-state-to-the-ui), which added a non-animated loading "spinner" that was shown during route calculation.
 However, my stakeholders desire a better solution, as mentioned in Ili's final feedback, where he said that having a proper loading state would inspire confidence in the app.

 To resolve this limitation, I would have to get Python execution working in a web worker, and perhaps add code to the routing engine to report precise progress updates.
 This would let me add an informative progress bar to the UI, and generally improve the user experience during route calculation.